yaydede/yaydede/_pages/about.md

 within **rich traditions of dynamical and ecological perspectives** on human behavior and cognition broadly.

-I'm also interested in **developing methods** to quantify social interaction, promoting **open science** research and education, and creating opportunities for cognitive scientists and psychologists who are interested in **big data, naturally occurring data, and data science**, with a special focus on **data ethics**.
+I also **develop methods** to quantify social interaction, promote **open science** research and education, and create opportunities for cognitive scientists and psychologists who are interested in **data science, naturally occurring data, and big data**, with a special focus on **data ethics**.

 **I'm actively recruiting lab members**, so please send me your CV and a brief description of your research interests if you'd like to be considered!